-The District's current and projected K-8 enrollment is larger than its pupil capacity.
+The District's current 9-12 enrollment is larger than its pupil capacity.
 The District, therefore, does not have sufficient existing capacity to house students generated by future development.
-Future residential and commercial/ industrial development in the District will generate additional students and, consequently, a need for additional school facilities.
+Future residential and commercial/industrial development in the District will generate additional students and, consequently, a need for additional school facilities.
 A relationship exists, therefore, between the District's need to build additional school facilities and the construction of new residential and commercial/industrial development projects.